 In the Area, the Management Company will operate lodging rooms, suites, and cabins; upscale-casual, fast-casual, and quick-service food and beverage operations; retail; public showers; public laundry; recreational equipment rental; and employee housing and other services agreed to between the Owner and Management Company.
-The Owner has specific definitions for each of these service types which can be found on the BRCA VEIA Prospectus/Business Opportunities website.
+The Owner has specific definitions for each of these service types which can be found at the NPS Concessions - Standards and Evaluations website.

-The Owner intends to contract with an experienced Asset Manager to advise the Owner with respect to the Hotel and the decisions to be made about the Hotel by the Owner under this Agreement, as described in Section 4.10.B. of the Agreement.
+The Owner intends to contract with an experienced Asset Manager to advise the Owner with respect to the Hotel and the decisions to be made about the Hotel by the Owner under this Agreement, pursuant to Section 4.10.B. of the Agreement.

-The Management Company will operate and maintain the Hotel and provide the required services per the minimum operating schedules specified for each service as described below.
-If the Owner decides to require that certain facilities be open earlier than scheduled, or the Management Company agrees to extend the season, or operate year-round, the Owner will give the Management Company at least eight (8) weeks' notice of the schedule change.
+The Management Company will operate and maintain the Hotel and provide the required services per the minimum operating schedules specified for each serve as described below.
+Should the Owner require that certain facilities be open earlier than scheduled, or the Management Company extend the season, or operate year-round, the Owner will give the Management Company at least eight (8) weeks' notice of the requested schedule change.
 The Management Company, through the Asset Manager, may also request an extension of the operating season for all or some facilities.

-The visitor services that the Owner requires the Management Company to provide at the Hotel are described further in the chart below.
+The visitor services the Owner requires the Management Company provide at the Hotel are described further in the chart below.

-Service Description 1 Lodging 114 units, with midscale hotel units including cabins 2 Food and beverage Upscale casual restaurant at Bryce Canyon Hotel, fast-casual restaurant adjacent to Bryce Canyon Hotel, and a grab-and- go at the General Store 3 Retail Gift shops at the Bryce Canyon Hotel and General Store and vending machines 4 Equipment Rental Recreational equipment rental and limited retail and snacks related to equipment rentals out of the historic service station
+Service Description 1 Lodging 114 units, with midscale hotel units including cabins Upscale casual restaurant at Bryce Canyon Lodge, fast-casual 2 Food and Beverage restaurant adjacent to Bryce Canyon Lodge, and a grab-and-go at the General Store 2 Retail Gift shops at the Bryce Canyon Lodge and General Store and 3 vending machines 4 Guest services Laundromat (at General Store), Public Showers (coin-operated at 4 General Store)

-Service Description

-5 Guest services Laundromat (at General Store), Public Showers (coin-

-operated at General Store)

-The Management Company will maintain the Hotel in good operating order, repair, and condition, including making necessary replacements and improvements and formulating and implementing preventative maintenance and other programs designed to maintain the condition of the facilities, including all "back of the house" areas, the HVAC systems serving the Hotel, fire and life safety, plumbing, and other Systems as described in Section 3.15 of the Agreement.
+The Management Company will maintain the Hotel in good operating order, repair, and condition including making necessary replacements and improvements and formulating and implementing preventative maintenance and other programs designed to maintain the condition of the facilities, including all "back of the house" areas, the HVAC systems serving the Hotel, fire and life safety, plumbing, and other Systems as described in Section 3.15 of the Agreement.

-B. Lodging
+B. Bryce Canyon Lodge

-The main lodging facility, the Bryce Canyon Lodge ("Lodge"), frequently considered among the "Great Lodges of the National Parks," was constructed by the Union Pacific Railroad in 1925.
+The Bryce Canyon Lodge, frequently considered among the "Great Lodges of the National Parks," was constructed by the Union Pacific Railroad in 1925.
 On the National Register of Historic Places, the Lodge houses the reception desk for lodging, four guest suites, administrative offices, retail space, patio seating, a full-sized restaurant and kitchen, the employee dining room, public restrooms, and lounging spaces with large stone fireplaces in the main lobby and a separate auditorium.

-The Management Company will provide space, at no charge, to accommodate selling tickets for the concessioner providing guided horseback rides (currently "Canyon Trail Rides") in the lobby area.
+The Management Company will provide space, at no charge, to accommodate selling tickets for the concessioner providing guided horseback rides (currently "Canyon Trail Rides" located in the lobby area).

 The Owner recently completed the installation of buried fiber-optic lines that can service many of the Hotel facilities.
-The lines connect directly to the Lodge, and the Ponderosa and Whisperings Pines dorms.
+The lines connect directly to the main Lodge building, and the Ponderosa and Whisperings Pines dorms.
 The Owner may require the Management Company to expand the fiber-optic lines to other facilities.